orphu/mcdungeon-docs/configuration.rst

 Trap Name            Description
 ==================   ===
 Blank                No trap.
 ArrowTrap            Floor plates trigger projectile traps in the walls.
+Minimum hall width is 2.
+Trap contents are chosen from ``[projectile traps]``
 ExplodingArrowTrap   A malfunctioning version that triggers TNT in the floor.
 LavaTrap             Floor plates open a trap door into lava.
+Can only be 1-2 blocks wide.
 Portcullis           A working portcullis.
+Minimum width is 3.
 ==================   ===

 .. index::